 Our work with digital credentials

 eCampusOntario encourages learners, educators and those in both the private and public sectors to be aware of alternate recognition and the positive impact it has on teaching and learning.
-To support our work, we are building an Open Badge repository powered by CanCred.ca to serve learners in Ontario.
+To support this initiative, eCampusOntario is building an Open Badge repository powered by CanCred.ca to serve learners in Ontario.
 The eCampusOntario Passport allows learners to store and manage their digital credentials using a single, centralized platform.

 Open Badges 2.0

-We’re excited to introduce you to Open Badges 2.0, a standard set by IMS Global, the organization responsible for worldwide management and advancement of Open Badges.
-This new phase includes features that extend our ability to build relevant, compelling badges, adding to already valuable functionalities of version 1.0.
+eCampusOntario is excited to introduce Open Badges 2.0, a standard set by IMS Global, the organization responsible for worldwide management and advancement of Open Badges.
+This new phase includes features that extend ability to build relevant, compelling badges, adding to already valuable functionalities of version 1.0.
 Here are some highlights released with version 2.0: